 Pros

-- Easy to install: Most self-monitored home security systems are designed for easy DIY installation.
+- Easy to install: Most self-monitored systems are designed for DIY setup with optional pro help where available.

 Cons